Arraying/lleap-performance/README.md

 This is a quick start guide on the workshop.
 If you have any questions, **please ask**!

+This repository is intended to run in a Linux x64 Codespace.
+Anything else may not work.

 Codespaces sometimes shows notifications, such as when the CPU utilization is high, there are too many files for Git to track, or when it wants you to install a language-specific extension.
 These can be ignored.

 ## Exercise 1: Benchmarking